INCANTO @ RWS : Blogger's Special review

 "I want to go home!"

-Apologies to those who are seated around me, I must have chanted this line for 100 times during the show.
+Apologies to those seated around me; I must have chanted this line 100 times during the show.

-It is not because the show was not engaging, but rather I have a timid heart.
-Amidst my feeble protest about going home, I actually watched the whole show and joined in the applause.
+It is not because the show was not engaging, but instead, because I have a timid heart.
+So amidst my feeble protest about going home, I watched the whole show and joined in the applause.

 The Wacky Duo @ INCANTO

 To be fair, the show was a little dark during the dance performances.
-Darkness, mean looking characters and loud boom from pyrotechnics may scare little kids like me.
-I am still 2 , so I am entitled to be afraid at this age.
-Perhaps it would be better if the child is 4 and above to appreciate the show.
+Darkness, mean-looking characters, and loud booms from pyrotechnics may scare kids like me.
+However, I am still 2, so I am entitled to be afraid at this age.
+It would be better if the child is 4 and above to appreciate the show.

-Nevertheless I must have enjoyed the show as I was rehashing the magic acts when back at home.
+Nevertheless, I must have enjoyed the show as I was rehashing the magic acts when I returned home.

 Incanto Stars